Pilot = Prologue + First Chapter combined.

 The kids pull faces at him, but otherwise ignore him.
 They're not even looking at where they're going!

 They're over the line now.
-One of the girls calls out and tries to warn them, "Ah!
+One of the girls calls out: "Ah!
 Tat-chan, Maa-kun, look out!"

 People have noticed now and are pointing in horror.
 A couple of them are yelling at him to get back.
 He hears them, and stumbles as he tries to halt.